matanox/jupyter-notebooks-diff/readme.md

 # a bash script diffing Jupyter notebooks

-Assumes you have the colordiff utility installed.
-The notebooks to diff should currently be right at your work directory (relative paths won't work till someone forks and replaces `basename` with something neater, and may end up in overwriting python files with the same names as the input notebooks).
+The notebooks to diff should currently be right at your work directory (relative paths won't work till someone forks and replaces `basename` with something neater, and may end up in overwriting python files with the same base names as the input notebooks).
+Assumes you have the colordiff utility installed. <br>
 Tested on ubuntu.
 Should likely work on mac too.

 ### Usage: